hpkushal/Risk-Reward-Simulator/README.md

 5. Track your progress toward the $10,000 goal
 6. Adapt your strategy based on your risk level
 7. Try to avoid bankruptcy!
+8. Analyze your betting patterns and set responsible gambling goals

 ### Risk Calculation